Sustaining innovation drive

 Global Intellectual Capital Ranking

-- The innovation and competitiveness ranking is topped by South Korea – by a very large margin.
+The innovation and competitiveness ranking is topped by South Korea – by a considerable margin.

-- North-Eastern Asian nations (S. Korea, China, Japan, Singapore) and the OECD countries from the Northern hemisphere dominate the intellectual capital sub-index of the GSCI.
+- North-Eastern Asian nations (S. Korea, China, Japan, Singapore) and the Scandinavian Nations (Sweden, Norway, Denmark) dominate the intellectual capital sub-index of the GSCI.

 - Eastern European countries and the Baltic States also rank high.

 - Vietnam (42), Tunisia (43), Bolivia (46) and Cuba (49) are the highest ranked countries of the Southern hemisphere.